Effects of spin-orbit interaction and electron correlations in strontium titanate: Introduction

 \section{Introduction}

-Strontium titanate SrTiO$_3$ (STO) exhibits unique and puzzling electronic and structural properties that have motivated its extensive studies over the last 50 years~\cite{RevModPhys.60.585, condmat5040060, GASTIASORO2020168107, doi:10.1146/annurev-conmatphys-031218-013144}.
-The dielectric constant of STO is anomalously large and almost diverges at low temperature without the onset of ferroelectricity, in a manner consistent with quantum paraelectricity~\cite{PhysRevB.19.3593}.
-Ferroelectricity in STO can be stabilized by strain or interfacial effects in thin films~\cite{PhysRevB.13.271, BURKE1971191}.
+Strontium titanate, SrTiO$_3$ (STO), exhibits unique and puzzling electronic and structural properties, which have motivated its extensive studies over the last 50 years~\cite{RevModPhys.60.585, condmat5040060, GASTIASORO2020168107, doi:10.1146/annurev-conmatphys-031218-013144}.
+The dielectric constant of STO is anomalously large and almost diverges at low temperatures without the onset of ferroelectricity in a manner consistent with quantum paraelectricity~\cite{PhysRevB.19.3593}.
+Strain or interfacial effects in thin films can stabilize ferroelectricity~\cite{PhysRevB.13.271, BURKE1971191}.

-Electron-doped STO also exhibits superconductivity (sc) at record-low carrier concentration $n\approx3\times10^{17}$~cm$^{-3}$, corresponding to the Fermi energy of less than $2$~meV~\cite{PhysRevB.19.3593, PhysRevLett.112.207002}.
+Electron-doped STO also exhibits superconductivity (sc) at record-low carrier concentrations $n\gtrsim 3\times10^{17}$~cm$^{-3}$, corresponding to the Fermi energy of less than $2$~meV~\cite{PhysRevB.19.3593, PhysRevLett.112.207002}.
 Experiments suggest s-wave symmetry of the sc order parameter~\cite{PhysRevB.92.174504, PhysRevB.90.140508}.
-Furthermore, the existence of quantum paraelectricity in STO is conducive of the conventional phonon mechanism of sc.
-However, sc in STO cannot be explained by the conventional Bardeen-Cooper-Schrieffer (BCS) or its Migdal-Eliashberg extension relying on the electron attraction mediated by the retarded lattice response~\cite{tinkham2004introduction,Marsiglio2020}, since the Fermi energy in STO is comparable to the energy of phonons~\cite{doi:10.1143/JPSJ.49.1267, Kirzhnits1973}.
+Furthermore, the large lattice fluctuations associated with quantum paraelectricity in STO are suggestive of the conventional phonon mechanism of sc.
+However, sc in STO cannot be explained by the usual Migdal-Eliashberg extension of the Bardeen-Cooper-Schrieffer (BCS) theory relying on the electron attraction mediated by the retarded lattice response~\cite{tinkham2004introduction,Marsiglio2020}, since the Fermi energy in STO is comparable to the energy of phonons~\cite{doi:10.1143/JPSJ.49.1267, Kirzhnits1973}.